TITLE 77: PUBLIC HEALTH

 Section 245.214 Services – Home Services Placement Agency

-1) An individual wishing to remain eligible for placement by the agency shall submit to a criminal background check;
+1) An individual wishing to remain eligible for placement by the agency has submitted to a health care worker background check and is active on the Department's Health Care Worker Registry;

-2) Anyone wishing to remain eligible for placement by the agency shall undergo eight hours of training pursuant to Section 245.71(d) of this Part prior to his or her first placement;
+2) Anyone wishing to remain eligible for placement by the agency shall provide proof of eight hours of training pursuant to Section 245.71(d) of this Part prior to his or her first placement; and

-4) Anyone wishing to remain eligible for placement by the agency, even after an initial placement, shall participate in a minimum of eight hours of in-service training per year, provided and arranged for by the placement agency.
+3) Anyone wishing to remain eligible for placement by the agency, even after an initial placement, shall provide proof of a minimum of eight hours of in-service training per year.

-e) The placement agency shall notify the worker both verbally and in writing of the implications of his or her relationship to the client as his or her employer.
-The document must be printed in no less than 12 point type and shall include at least the following elements in the body or through supporting documents or attachments, indicating the responsible parties for the following:
+f) The placement agency shall notify the worker both verbally and in writing of the implications of his or her relationship to the client as his or her employer.
+The document shall be printed in no less than 12-point type and shall include at least the following elements in the body or through supporting documents or attachments, indicating the responsible parties for the following:

 1) Employer of the in-home services worker;